CalebCouch/tbGIVE/README.md

 ## TBBandwidth

 ### Description
-TBandwidth is a built-in layer two protocol that allows for spamless discovery of DID-DHT keys.
+TBBandwidth is a built-in layer two protocol that allows for spamless discovery of DID-DHT keys.
 Additionally, by attaching a price to DID-DHT keys, other protocols can be built that only allow a certain number of interactions based on the cost of a did.